instana/nodejs/packages/collector/README.md

 // const express = require('express');
 ```

-For more in-depth information, refer to the [installation page](https://www.ibm.com/docs/de/obi/current?topic=nodejs-collector-installation).
+For more in-depth information, refer to the [installation page](https://www.ibm.com/docs/en/instana-observability/current?topic=nodejs-collector-installation).

 ## CPU Profiling, Garbage Collection And Event Loop Information

 The Node.js collector uses Native addons for some metrics.
-Check out the [native addons documentation](https://www.ibm.com/docs/de/obi/current?topic=nodejs-collector-installation#native-addons) for details.
+Check out the [native addons documentation](https://www.ibm.com/docs/en/instana-observability/current?topic=nodejs-collector-installation#native-addons) for details.

-## API
+## API / SDK

 In most cases it is enough to require and initialize `@instana/collector` and let it do its work.
-However, there is an [API](https://www.ibm.com/docs/de/obi/current?topic=nodejs-instana-api) for more advanced use cases.
+However, there is an [API / SDK](https://www.ibm.com/docs/en/instana-observability/current?topic=nodejs-instana-api) for more advanced use cases.

 ## Filing Issues